Planning Process Overview

 The ability for people of all ages and abilities to walk and bike throughout the town was addressed in our recently adopted Comprehensive Master Plan.
 The Town recognized that a well connected community improves the quality of life of residents, promotes healthy living and supports economic development and tourism by allowing residents and visitors multiple ways to travel to Irondequoit’s many assets and destinations.

-With the assistance of a grant from the Genesee Transportation Council, the Town will develop an Active Transportation Plan utilizing a collaborative planning process.
-Achieving this goal will require team work.
-We will seek public input from representatives of neighborhood associations, school districts, students, seniors and other key stakeholder groups.
+With the assistance of a grant from the Genesee Transportation Council, the Town has developed an Active Transportation Plan utilizing a collaborative planning process.
+Achieving this goal through team work and public input from representatives of neighborhood associations, school districts, students, seniors and other key stakeholder groups.